-Fall 2023 – Recruiting graduate students developers or analysts for Integrated Genome Browser project
+Fall 2024 – Recruiting graduate students developers for Integrated Genome Browser project

-If you like building software and want to learn diverse technologies, this may be a good opportunity for you.
+If you like building software for people to understand data better, this may be a good opportunity for you.

 To apply please send your resume to Dr. Loraine via email to aloraine@charlotte.edu

-Integrated Genome Browser is open source, genome visualization software many scientists use to visualize and interact with genomic data.
-IGB is best known for implementing fast animated zooming through a genome.
-IGB offers many diverse ways to look at data.
-Ease of navigation and visualization diversity combined with diversity of data available distinguish IGB from other genome browsers.
+Integrated Genome Browser is open source, genome visualization software scientists use to visualize and interact with genomic data.
+IGB is best known for fast animated zooming through a genome, visual configurability, and access to diverse data.

-By working with us on the IGB project, you will gain deeper knowledge of how to build and improve large software systems.
-You’ll also get more practice using state-of-the-art, professional programming technologies and tools – such as git, Jira, maven, AWS, and more.
-By applying and developing your skill as a builder of tools, you’ll help push the boundaries of what’s currently possible in genomics data visualization.
+By working with us on the IGB project, you will gain deeper knowledge of how to build and improve complex, feature-rich software.
+You’ll get experience using state-of-the-art, professional programming technologies and tools – such as git, Jira, maven, AWS and more.
+By applying and developing your skill as a builder of tools, you’ll help expand what’s currently possible in genomics data visualization.

-• Java programming, especially experience with OSGi and/or Swing
+• Java programming, especially experience with OSGi and/or Spring-based applications

 • Django web application framework expertise (for working with BioViz Connect, App Store, and Track Hub Facade)